Timendus/ticalc.link/README.md

-The favicon was made by Scott Zeid and [released](https://commons.wikimedia.org/wiki/File:Calculator-ti-84-plus-silver-edition.svg#Licensing) under a Creative Commons Attribution 3.0 Unported license.
+The favicon was made by Scott Zeid and [released](https://commons.wikimedia.org/wiki/File:Calculator-ti-84-plus-silver-edition.svg#Licensing) under a Creative Commons [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
+No changes were made other than transforming the image into an icon file.